johannesridho/johannesridho.github.io/content/pages/1--achievements/index.md

 In March 2020, I gave a talk with title
 "High Performance Location-based Restaurant Campaigns in Foodpanda" in [FOSSASIA Summit](https://summit.fossasia.org).
-This talk highlights how my team solve a problem where our service needs to return the list of campaigns based on the user location and the delivery areas of the restaurants participating in the campaigns.
+This talk highlighted how my team solved a problem where our service needs to return the list of campaigns based on the user location and the delivery areas of the restaurants participating in the campaigns.